My Journey into WordPress

 The WPWatercooler Podcast Network

-The WPWatercooler Network is a podcasting venture owned and operated by my friend Jason Tucker.
-He has three weekly podcasts dedicated to WordPress.
-Every Friday you can catch me on Youtube.
+The WPWatercooler Network is a podcasting venture created and operated by my friend, Jason Tucker.
+The network features three weekly podcasts focused on WordPress.
+Every Friday, I join the conversation, which you can catch live on YouTube.

-WPBlab, also known as The WordPress Marketing Show, started when a service called Blab offered a different take on hosting online shows.
-Jason Tucker started the show with my good friend Bridget WIllard.
-The show has really grown and provides a lot of new WordPress subjects not talked about in the WordPress space.
-Compared to the WPWatercooler show where we sometimes start on a subject and get side tracked.
-My first appearance on WPBlab was episode 11.
+WPBlab, also known as The WordPress Marketing Show, was originally launched when the platform Blab provided a new way to host online shows.
+Jason Tucker co-hosts the show with my good friend Bridget Willard.
+Over time, the show has grown significantly, exploring new and underrepresented topics in the WordPress community.
+My first appearance on WPBlab was on Episode 11.

 Valley West Mortgage